-- One steam turbine generator system consisting of a condensing turbine generator set with three steam entry pressures (high pressure, standard pressure, and low pressure). - Geothermal fluid processing systems, including steam separation vessels, pipelines, and tanks. - One fourteen-cell cooling tower. - 20 wells and 9 associated well pads, including: - Nine production wells on five well pads adjacent to the plant.
-Production pipelines will connect production wells to the plant site. - 11 injection wells on three well pads south of the plant.
-Injection pipelines will connect the injection wells to the plant site.
-One additional injection well pad is identified for potential future expansion. - An interconnection to the proposed Imperial Irrigation District (IID) switching station via an approximately 3.2-mile aboveground generator tie-line that runs south from the MBGP to the switching station. - A Class II surface impoundment (Brine Pond) sized to receive aerated process fluid, geothermal fluid from unplanned overflow events, and geothermal fluid from the partial draining of clarifiers during maintenance events. - Nonhazardous solids, separated from the geothermal power process, will be disposed of offsite at the Applicant-owned and operated monofill facility. - Process water supply from IID canal water with a delivery point at N Lateral, Gate N-36.
-Water will be transferred to the site from the N Lateral on West Schrimpf Road just south of the site.
-Project will also have a backup delivery point, when the primary canal is out of service and IID has been notified, at a new gate from P Lateral, in the vicinity of Gate P-31-001 on Hazard Road, which is located north of the site.
-Potable water will be supplied through a reverse osmosis system or an equivalent system, and/or delivered through a commercial water service. - The Project includes up to nine laydown and/or parking areas located throughout the region, two construction camps, and up to four borrow pits, for a total of 15 sites that may be used and will be shared between three proposed projects: Morton Bay Project, Black Rock Geothermal Project, and Elmore North Geothermal Project.
+- One steam turbine generator system consisting of a condensing turbine generator set with three steam entry pressures (high pressure, standard pressure, and low pressure). - Geothermal fluid processing systems, including steam separation vessels, pipelines, and tanks. - One seven-cell cooling tower. - An interconnection to the proposed Imperial Irrigation District (IID) switching station via an approximately 2.2-mile aboveground generator tie-line that runs from the BRGP northeast to the substation. - Five production wells on three well pads adjacent to the plant.
+Production pipelines will connect production wells to the plant site. - Seven injection wells on three well pads south of the plant with aboveground injection pipelines will exit the southern border of the plant site and follow existing roads to the injection wells.
+One additional injection well pad is identified for resource support. - A Class II surface impoundment (Brine Pond) sized to receive aerated process fluid, geothermal fluid from unplanned overflow events, and geothermal fluid from the partial draining of clarifiers during maintenance events.
+Aerated fluid from the Brine Pond will be directed to a dedicated aerated fluid injection well. - Process water supply from IID via the Vail 4A Lateral immediately east of the Project, as well as an approximately 0.5-mile-long secondary connection via Vail 4 Lateral adjacent to Gentry Road to the east of the Project; potable water will be supplied through a reverse osmosis system or an equivalent system, and/or delivered through a commercial water service. - The Project includes up to two potential sites for construction camps, nine laydown and/or parking areas located throughout the region, and four borrow pits.
+Most of the laydown and parking areas for BRGP will be located adjacent to the site immediately west and east.
+However, all 15 sites including camps, laydown, and borrow pits, may be used and will be shared between three proposed projects: the Elmore North Geothermal Project, Black Rock Geothermal Project, and Morton Bay Geothermal Project.